-- D. Payment records by principal, including original receipts documentation.
+- D. Payment records by principal, including original receipts documentation for monetary compensation.
 Such payment records should include: principal name, date of each payment, amount of each payment, and any amounts billed but not yet received.
-Original receipts documentation should include: receipts, invoices, or copies of the payment check; and deposit slips or other bank records that indicate that payments received from principals were deposited. - E. If the compensation reported includes any reimbursements received, then documentation to substantiate the reimbursement must be maintained.
-Such documentation could include receipts or invoices describing the goods or services for which reimbursement was requested, cancelled checks, and credit card receipts. - F. Records to document any allocation of compensation from a principal.
+Original receipts documentation should include: receipts, invoices, or copies of the payment check; and deposit slips or other bank records that indicate that payments received from principals were deposited. - E. If the compensation reported includes amounts for items such as meals or other nonmonetary items of value provided by a principal, then documentation to substantiate such must be maintained.
+Such documentation could include: - 1.
+Meals: A copy of the menu, including prices, with item(s) circled or otherwise marked, and the date provided; or - 2.
+Refreshments or similar items: If the estimated value is \$100 or less, a written statement regarding the items provided, including a description of such, the estimated value, and date provided,. - F. If the compensation reported includes any reimbursements received, then documentation to substantiate the reimbursement must be maintained.
+Such documentation could include receipts or invoices describing the goods or services for which reimbursement was requested, cancelled checks, and credit card receipts. - G. Records to document any allocation of compensation from a principal.